jenlesamuel/basic-node/README.md

 * Login into the [Continuous Integration Service](wwww.shippable.com)
 * All CI configuration is in `shippable.yml`
 * Follow these [CI Setup Instructions](http://docs.shippable.com/ci/runFirstBuild/) if you have never used Shippable CI Service
-* You should be able to run a manual build or webhook build on commit
+* You should be able to run a manual build or webhook build on commit.

 ## CI Reports on Shippable